akash9863/myPythonBasic/README.md

 # myPythonBasic
-I am a Noob\n
+print("I am a Noob\n
 I learned python by practicing\n
-Here is some of my practice code
+Here is some of my practice code")